 On August 7, 2014, a complaint was filed in the Superior Court of Los Angeles County, California by Paul Feller, the former Chief Executive Officer of the Company's legal predecessor under the caption Paul Feller v.
 RestorGenex Corporation, Pro Sports & Entertainment, Inc., ProElite, Inc. and Stratus Media Group, GmbH (Case No. BC553996).
 The complaint asserts various causes of action, including, among other things, promissory fraud, negligent misrepresentation, breach of contract, breach of employment agreement, breach of the covenant of good faith and fair dealing, violations of the California Labor Code and common counts.
 The plaintiff is seeking, among other things, compensatory damages in an undetermined amount, punitive damages, accrued interest and an award of attorneys' fees and costs.
 On December 30, 2014, the Company filed a petition to compel arbitration and a motion to stay the action.
 On April 1, 2015, the plaintiff filed a petition in opposition to the Company's petition to compel arbitration and a motion to stay the action.
+After a hearing for the petition and motion on April 14, 2015, the Court granted the Company's petition to compel arbitration and a motion to stay the action.
 On January 8, 2016, the plaintiff filed an arbitration demand with the American Arbitration Association.
 On November 19, 2018 at an Order to Show Cause Re Dismissal Hearing, the Court found sufficient grounds not to dismiss the case, and an arbitration hearing was scheduled for November 2020.
 In August 2020, due to the ongoing COVID-19 pandemic and related restrictions on gatherings in the State of California, the arbitration hearing was postponed to August 16, 2021.
 The Company believes this matter is without merit and intends to defend the arbitration vigorously.
 However, at this stage, the Company is unable to predict its outcome and the possible loss or range of loss, if any, associated with its resolution or any potential effect the matter may have on the Company's financial position.
-Depending on the outcome or resolution of this matter, it could have a material effect on the Company's financial position.
+Depending on the outcome or res